Terence Wheelock: Death

+Garda and family views

 The Garda Síochána stated that Terence committed suicide while in his cell, hanging himself with a ligature which "was secured to a fixture which is countersunk into the wall".
 Kieran Bisset, a member of Dublin Fire Brigade who provide ambulance cover in the Dublin area, said a number of Gardaí were performing CPR on the unconscious man when the Fire Brigade were called after 2:30 p.m.
 "There was an obvious ligature mark around the front of his neck", he said, adding it was deep and previous experience would indicate it was from a cord or a shoelace.

 The Gardaí stated that on observing Terence in the cell they took him into the open cell area where CPR was performed.

 Wheelock's family contested the idea that Terence had hanged himself.
 His family believes Wheelock died as a result of injuries received from the gardaí while in custody.
 Larry Wheelock, one of Terence's 10 siblings, claimed his brother was a victim of police brutality.